 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

 Please enter a username and password.

 Hematopoietic Stem-Cell Transplantation

 Immunologic compatibility between infused hematopoietic stem cells and the recipient is not an issue in autologous-HSCT.
-However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome in allogeneic-HSCT.
-Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
+However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allogeneic-HSCT.
+Compatibility is established by typing human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
 HLA refers to the tissue type expressed at the HLA A, B, and DR loci on each arm of chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci.

 Conventional Preparative Conditioning for Hematopoietic SCT